giovannianderson245-a11y/projects-for-resume/README.md

-Not a complete list of projects i've worked on, some where lost when i transferred from EKU to UofL
+Not a complete list of projects i've worked on, many where lost when i transferred from EKU to UofL